-What to Wear in Belgium: Spring
+What to Wear in Belgium

-Written By: Sofie Couwenbergh
+Written By: Sebrin Elms and Sofie Couwenbergh

 It won’t freeze during spring in Belgium, but temperatures do swing a lot.
 While it’s often only around 50°F / 10°C around the end of March, we can have warm days with well over 68°F / 20°C in late May if we get lucky.